Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

     AddClientInputs(objectInputs, receiver.tick);
 }
 ```
-Here is a before and after.
 Whenever the inputs are the same, the data usage drops significantly.
-To even further optimize this, we can serialize the numberOfCopies variable only when there is a duplicate.
+To optimize this even further, we can serialize the number of copies variable only when there is a duplicate, but this would only save 7 bits.